| Reflection on This War - One Year Later By - March 22, 2004 It has now been one year since I first began writing the piece that

 pro-war displays (stickers, signs, shirts, etc) by private citizens.

+This was in Little Rock, Arkansas by the way.
 I personally experienced a deep level of stress and anxiety over the

 issue, and talked to a few friends that did as well, mostly caused by